* Clover *

 “I don’t know,” she honestly told him.

 He kissed her.
 Slow at first.
-He tasted of beer and mint.
+She tasted beer and mint.
+An odd mixture, but not horrible.
 It was a great kiss, but she could practically feel her boss’s eyes burning an S for slut in the back of her head.

 Clover backed her face away from his flushed one, “Not tonight.”